Employing Your Team? – Your HR essentials

 Agencies can also relieve a lot of pressure when it comes to sourcing and managing staff, helping to screen candidates and negotiate terms.

 As your business grows and you take on more operational staff, you often find more people and performance issues come with it.
-As they grow, many SMEs, therefore, look to acquire HR expertise to add structure and clear procedures across the business; perhaps initially via a freelance advisor and then later hiring an in-house HR professional.
+Many SMEs, therefore, look to acquire HR expertise to add structure and clear procedures across the business; perhaps initially via a freelance advisor and then later hiring an in-house HR professional.
 A really good way to get expert advice is to outsource on a fixed cost HR package, often combining HR and employment law to give your business the best protection.
 It is also common to utilise technology to support them with staff-related activities including absence, holiday and document management by using HR Software, often included in outsourced HR services.

 Whether you recruit or subcontract, employment law and payroll laws can apply, take good advice and seek the help of experts in this field.

 Thoughts on employing staff from Yorkshire Powerhouse

 You’ve read our introduction to Employing staff and HR considerations – have you any questions?